 I wonder why, though.
 Is it to give the player lowest in the pawn ladder and advantage or a disadvantage?

-How can it be an advantage if everyone can outbid you once they see who much you bid.
+How can it be an advantage if everyone can outbid you once they see how much you bid?

 I think the theme does not conform very well with the rules in the part that says:

 In reality, If a tile is in a windy location for one Windfarm it would still be a windy location for another windfarm placed in that same tile.
 I think something that does have be shared is water, like water for crops.